Pastor James Winderlich

 On 10 January 1987 James married Karen Mogg at St Martins Lutheran Church, Mount Gambier.
 Karen was a graduate Lutheran primary school teacher.
 Dr E Janetzki, the principal of Luther Seminary at that time, officiated at their wedding.
 Karen and James have three sons: Joshua, Samuel and Noah.

 Upon graduating from Luther Seminary James was assigned to the Queenland district of the Lutheran Church of Australia.
 He served for five months at the South Port–Ashmore parish and then moved to Maryborough where he served for a little over four years.
-During that time James also served as a part-time police chaplain for the Wide Bay–Burnett Division of the Queensland Police Service, and helped established the Fraser Coast Palliative Care Service.
+During that time James also served as a part-time police chaplain for the Wide Bay–Burnett Division of the Queensland Police Service, and helped establish the Fraser Coast Palliative Care Service.